netscaler/netscaler-k8s-ingress-controller/docs/configure/TCP-profile-type-lb.md

 A TCP profile is a collection of TCP settings.
 Instead of configuring the settings on each entity, you can configure TCP settings in a profile and bind the profile to all the required entities.

 The Citrix ingress controller provides the following service annotations for TCP profile for services of type `LoadBalancer`.
-You can use these annotations to define the TCP settings for the Citrix ADC.
+You can use these annotations to define the TCP settings for the Netscaler.

 | Service annotation | Description|